Frequently Asked Questions

 - Located on the right-hand side of the Information Desk at the center of the library

-- One outside book drop is located against the wall before the main entrance of the library.
+- One outside book drop is located in the wall to the left of the main entrance of the library.

 - A convenient second book drop is located in the parking lot next to the loading dock, this book drop will be closed during rainy days or holidays.

 - Items returned in a book drop after the Library closes will be checked in the next day the Library is open.